-It is usually decorated with Japanese decorative paper, ferns, and dried kelp.
+It is usually decorated with decorative Japanese paper, ferns, and dried kelp.
 However, decorations vary from region to region and family to family.

-Where to Place the Decoration?
+Where to Place the Kagami Mochi Inside the House?

 According to Japan’s Kagami Mochi Association, placing the cake in many areas of your house is recommended.
-Each location such as the kitchen, bedroom, and bathroom has a corresponding deity who will be pleased if you display the auspicious item.
+Each location, such as the kitchen, bedroom, and bathroom, has a corresponding deity who will be pleased if you display the auspicious item.

 You can find different sizes of kagami mochi everywhere in Japan, ranging from small to extra large.
 Supermarkets sell decoration sets during December.